Jason Todd: Pre-Crisis on Infinite Earths

-For a time Natalia Knight, the criminal also known as Nocturna, is a stabilizing influence in his life; she becomes his surrogate mother and even adopts the young Todd.
-Catwoman would be a frequent guest star during this era as she wrestled with the role of hero and as a love interest for Batman which led to clashes with the boy feeling left out.
+For a time Natalia Knight, the criminal Nocturna, briefly becomes Todd's surrogate mother and adopts him in an attempt to win the Wayne fortune, although she ends up falling for Batman.
+Catwoman would be a frequent guest star during this era as she wrestled with the role of hero and as a love interest for Batman, which led to Todd feeling left out.
+After Nocturna's death, Catwoman took over both as love interest and forged a more positive relationship with Todd.

 In the Alan Moore epic Superman Annual #11, For the Man Who Has Everything, Batman and Todd join Wonder Woman at the Fortress of Solitude to celebrate Superman's birthday.
-They arrive only to find Superman incapacitated by a mysterious creature called the Black Mercy and Mongul there to battle the heroes.
-Todd as Robin saves Wonder Woman, Superman, and Batman from Mongul by unleashing Mongul's hallucination-causing creature on the tyrant himself.
+They arrive to find Superman incapacitated by a mysterious creature called the Black Mercy and Mongul there to battle the heroes.
+Todd saves Wonder Woman, Superman, and Batman from Mongul by turning the Black Mercy on him.

 Post-Crisis on Infinite Earths

 Origin

-Following the revamp due to Crisis on Infinite Earths, Jason Todd is recast as a young street orphan who first encounters Batman while attempting to steal the tires off the Batmobile in Crime Alley, the very place where Batman's parents were murdered years before.
+Following the revamp due to Crisis on Infinite Earths, Jason Todd is recast as a young street orphan who first encounters Batman while attempting to steal the tires off the Batmobile in Crime Alley, where Batman's parents were murdered years before.
 The son of Catherine and Willis Todd, Jason lives on the east end of Gotham City in the Park Row district called Crime Alley.
-Catherine was a drug addict who died of an overdose sometime before he began living on the street.
-Willis, a former medical student, was working as hired muscle for Two-Face and had disappeared suspiciously following a botched assignment.
+Catherine was a drug addict who died of an overdose some time before Jason began living on the streets.
+Willis, a former medical student, worked as hired muscle for Two-Face and disappeared suspiciously following a botched assignment.
 Bruce Wayne sees to it that Todd is placed in a school for troubled youths, which turns out to be Ma Gunn's School for Crime.
-Jason earns the Robin mantle a short while later by helping Batman apprehend the gang of thieves.
+Todd earns the Robin mantle a short while later by helping Batman apprehend a gang of thieves.
 However, Todd does not wear the Robin costume until completing six months of training.
 Batman notes that while Todd does not possess Dick Grayson's natural athleticism and acrobatic skills, he can become a productive crimefighter by channeling his rage.
 He also believes that if he does not help the boy, Todd will eventually become part of the "criminal element".

 In the revamp period, Todd is portrayed as the "rebel" Robin, reflecting the late 1980s youth culture.
 He smokes, swears, and fights authority.
 He is prone to defying Batman's orders, sometimes to success (bringing in the Scarecrow singlehandedly) and sometimes to failure (botching a raid on a drug lab by jumping the gun too soon).
-Todd also aided Batman while Gotham City was temporarily overrun by Deacon Blackfire as shown in Batman: The Cult.
+Todd also aided Batman while Gotham City was temporarily overrun by Deacon Blackfire in Batman: The Cult.